Selenium is an open-source software to automate web testing by controlling browsers based on your test scripts.

 Thanks to Paul Hammant(Engineer at Thoughtworks) who came up with an idea and implemented a server which could act as an HTTP proxy.
 The trick was to make the browser believe that application under test and Selenium Core originate from the same domain.

 Shinya Kasatani created the Selenium IDE to speed up the creation of test cases.
 An intuitive interface, quick setup, and rapid results were only some of the major benefits IDE provided.
 Even with limited knowledge of scripting languages, you could create tests with its point-and-click interface.

 That Was All.
 Any Questions?

-As we already know, modern SDLC(Software Development Life Cycle) methodologies demand shorter release times.
+As we already know, modern Software Testing Life Cycle methodologies demand shorter release times.
 However, to make sure that the releases are bug-free and function smoothly, deterministic and repeatable testing is a must.
 Selenium has been aiding business deliver robust web application, faster and has made its way among some of the most vital tools used in the IT industry.
 All in all, if you wish to make the testing procedure a breeze, Selenium is the way to go!

 We hope by far you have a pretty good understanding of what is Selenium testing.
 If you have any questions, feel free to share them with us.
 Happy testing!

 Product teams are hesitant in releasing a product hastily.
 Usually, when the process is manual, exhaustive testing is a part of the SDLC.
 Depending on the size of the testing team, the process can take a few days to many weeks.
 No firm can afford the inefficiency that comes with dedicating excess time to development.
 If you want to supercharge the process, Selenium automation testing is the way to go.
 Here are the key benefits of using Selenium.